zfogg/libll/README.md

 Building
 ------------

-Run `make` in the root directory to build a shared library.
-It will be placed in `./bin/`, and named `libll.so`.
+Run `make` in the root directory to build the project as a a shared library.
+It will be placed in `./bin/`, and will be named `libll.so`.

 Testing